 Perhaps less attractive for regular runners are the personalised motivational nudges, with personalised 'are we running today?' messages and 'Just Do It, Sundays' to get you off the sofa on the weekend.
 You do the tracking, Nike - we'll look after the training plan.

-For the less sports-inclined, there's also new ceramic Apple Watch and a Series 2 upgrade for its Hermes tie-in.
+For the less sports-inclined, there's also new ceramic Apple Watch (starting at an eye-watering £1249) and a Series 2 upgrade for its Hermes tie-in (from a comparitively reasonable £1149).

 6) You can pre-order it this Friday 9 September

-The Apple Watch Series 2's new features list hasn't inflated its price too much - the base model and new Apple Watch Nike+ will both cost US$410.
+The Apple Watch Series 2's new features list hasn't inflated its price too much - the base model and new Apple Watch Nike+ will both cost £369, a little higher than the Apple Watch's original price of £300.

 You'll be able to pre-order it on September 9, with the Nike+ edition shipping in late October and WatchOS 3 landing on September 13.